ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/initialization.md

 > **_NOTE:_** Failing to remove fillers such as HELIUM_APP_ID and HELIUM_APP_SIGNATURE will result in an error.

-Once the Helium SDK has successfully started, you can start showing ads.
+Once the Helium SDK has successfully started, you can start requesting ads.